riongull/blog/pages/articles/drafts/recycledREADME2.md

 Will the "Create a Draft Article" H1 show up as unstyled when converted and saved to GitHub?

+- It looks like H1s  (and maybe other block types) are supported by MediumDraft and the Convert libraries, even though they are not shown in the toolbar.
+    - FYI, I changed it back to an H3 in this edit.

 What about the "Submit your Draft..." that I changed from H1 to H3?

+- Yes, clearly it did.
+What did I expect?